Children big foot racing on Long Bay Beach

 The primary attraction in the Turks and Caicos is its beaches, and there’s a wealth of incredible and varied beaches to discover.
 Some of the beaches on Providenciales stand out as being especially great for kids, due to their shallow and calm water.

-The sheltered Taylor Bay beach near Chalk Sound National Park on Providenciales is one such coast.
+The sheltered Taylor Bay Beach near Chalk Sound National Park on Providenciales is one such coast.
 The ocean at this south coast beach is shallow, calm, and a little warmer than what you will find on the north coast at Grace Bay Beach and Leeward Beach.

 The secluded Turtle Tail Beach is another great spot with similar conditions to Taylor Bay.
 Several small rocky islands are found off the coast, too.
 While they aren't quite as shallow, the famous Grace Bay Beach, Bight Beach, and Leeward Beach are still great beaches for children, boasting wide beaches with white sand that's perfect for sandcastle building and waters that are generally calm year-round.